 Level 3

-You’ll also receive one more spot for a Prepared Spell.
+You’ll also receive at least one more spot for a Prepared Spell.
 It’s a good idea to begin adding Level 2 Spells to your arsenal here.
-Ensure you have a good mix between Level 1 and Level 2 spells on your Prepared Spells, because you cannot cast Second Level Spells with a First Level Spell Slot.
+Make sure to have a good mix between Level 1 and Level 2 spells on your Prepared Spells.
+Some good Level 2 options are:

 Level 4 – Dire Raven and Deep Rothe Transformation Unlocks